 Camille Pissarro was born on July 10, 1830, on the island of St. Thomas.
 Relocating to Paris as a young man, Pissarro began experimenting with art, eventually helping to shape the Impressionist movement with friends including Claude Monet and Edgar Degas.
 Pissarro was also active in Postimpressionist circles, continuing to paint until his death in Paris on November 13, 1903.

-At the age of 12, Pissarro left St. Thomas to attend boarding school in France.
+At the age of 12, Pissarro was sent by his parents to a boarding school in France.
 There, he developed an early appreciation of the French art masters.
 After completing his education, Pissarro returned to St. Thomas, and although he initially became involved in his family's mercantile business there, he never stopped drawing and painting in his spare time.

-In 1852 Pissarro moved to Venezuela with Danish artist Fritz Melbye, who encouraged him in his artistic endeavors.
+In 1849 Pissarro made the acquaintance of Danish artist Fritz Melbye, who encouraged him in his artistic endeavors.
 In 1852 Pissarro and Melbye left St. Thomas for Venezuela, where they lived and worked for the next few years.
 In 1855 Pissarro then returned to Paris, studying at the École des Beaux-Arts and Académie Suisse and working closely with painters Camille Corot and Gustave Courbet, honing his skills and experimenting with new approaches to art.
 Pissarro eventually fell in with a group of young artists, including Claude Monet and Paul Cézanne, who shared his interests and questions.
-The work of these artists was not accepted by the French artistic establishment, which excluded non-traditional painting from the official Salon exhibitions.
+The work of these artists was not accepted by the French artistic establishment, which excluded nontraditional painting from the official Salon exhibitions.

 Though Pissarro kept a studio in Paris, he spent much of his time in its outskirts.
 Like many of his contemporaries, he preferred to work in the open air rather than the studio, painting scenes of village life and the natural world.
 During this period, he also became involved with his mother's maid, Julie Vellay, with whom he would have eight children and eventually marry in 1871.
 However, their budding family life was interrupted by the Franco-Prussian War of 1870–71, which forced them to flee to London.
-Returning to his home in France at the end of the war, Pissarro discovered that the majority of his existing body of work had been destroyed.
+Returning to his home in France at the end of the conflict, Pissarro discovered that the majority of his existing body of work had been destroyed.

-Pissarro rebounded quickly from this setback.
-He soon reconnected with his artist friends, including Cézanne, Monet, Manet, Renoir and Degas.
+But Pissarro rebounded quickly from this setback.
+He soon reconnected with his artist friends, including Cézanne, Monet, Edouard Manet, Pierre-Auguste Renoir and Edgar Degas.
 In 1873, Pissarro established a collective of 15 artists with the goal of offering an alternative to the Salon.
-The following year, the group held their first exhibition, dominated by a style that became known as Impressionism.
+The following year, the group held their first exhibition.
 The unconventional content and style represented in the show shocked critics and helped to define Impressionism as an artistic movement.
 For his part, Pissarro exhibited five paintings in the show, including Hoar Frost and The Old Road to Ennery.
 They would hold several more exhibitions over the coming years, though the group slowly began to drift apart.